 - You’ll need to save $136,373 per year for 15 years to reach FatFIRE (assuming zero net worth to start, 6% rate of return, and 15 years of time)

-With these numbers, you can see that FatFIRE is unrealistic for most people.
+With these numbers, you can see that FatFIRE is unrealistic for most people (at least, for those planning to retire early).
 Of course, most people pursuing FatFIRE already have a significant net worth, so that will make the required annual saving much smaller.
 Also, most people who achieve FatFIRE have a very high income or make money in chunks (like selling a business) that allow them to grow their net worth quickly.

-Why Does It Matter Which Category of FIRE You Are Pursuing?
+Why Does It Matter Which Category of FIRE You’re Pursuing?